yschindel/NHMzh-viz-services/README.md

 ### viz_lca-cost

-This consumer writes parquet files to minio
+This consumer writes listens to the cost and lca kafka topics and writes data to Azure SQL DB.

-### Data History

-Parquet files on minio are used to capture data.
+Cost and LCA data is captured in Azure SQL DB.
+This allows for reporting of the data over time.

 ## Prerequisites